FriendsOfSymfony/FOSCKEditorBundle/UPGRADE.md

 ### 2.5 to 3.0

+All protected properties and methods have been updated to private except for entry points.
+This is mostly motivated for enforcing the encapsulation and easing backward compatibility.

-The `Ivory\CKEDitorBundle\Form\Type\CKEditorType` scalar constructor values have been dropped in order to more easily keep further backward compatibility.
+The `Ivory\CKEditorBundle\Form\Type\CKEditorType` scalar constructor values have been dropped in order to more easily keep further backward compatibility.
 Then, the `ivory_ck_editor.form.type.*` related container parameters have been dropped accordingly.